AA2Hackanon/AA2Face/AAFaceDll/readme.txt

 new stuff, new readme. how to use:
-1: copy items.txt, AAFaceDll.dll and config.txt into the same folder where the AA2Edit.exe is
+1: copy items.txt, AAFaceDll.dll and config.txt into a folder called AAFace, put that one into the folder where the AA2Edit.exe is
 2: copy exe anywhere
 3: run Maker until its at the very first screen with the picture of default girl smiling at you and all the buttons
 4: execute AAFace.exe. if the maker was started with admin rights, start AAFace.exe with admin rights.